Dauntsey's School operates a 100% Bursary place scheme open to 11+, 13+ and 16+ entry.

 We intend to offer up to three places annually to an eventual maximum of 21 free places in the School at any one time.

 When should we apply for a place and what is the procedure?

-The closing date for applications is October prior to the year of entry.
+All applications are to be sent to the Bursar before the closing date of 1 November prior to the year of entry.
 The selection process will involve an initial financial assessment, academic selection as per the usual admissions procedure and detailed means testing.
-The selection process will take place during the autumn or spring term and it is anticipated that all applicants will be notified of the outcome by February.
+The selection process will take place during the Spring Term and it is anticipated that all applicants will be notified of the outcome by February.